garyns/PyLibeliumWASPFrameParser/README.md

 This is a place holder for a Python Library to parse Libelium WASP Frame Formats.

-I just need to finish it off, clean up the comments and test and get it committed.
+I just need to finish it off, clean up the comments and tests and get it committed.

 At this stage, this repository will host a community edition of the parser and supporting tools.